germannp/acbeo.ch/README.md

 $ python manage.py migrate
 ```
 In principle, database migrations should be versioned and `makemigrations` should not
 find any new migrations.
-However, during this early stage of development, we take the
-liberty to introduce breaking changes.
-If the migration fails, remove `db.sqlite3` and
+However, if the migration still fails, remove `db.sqlite3` and
 all previously generated migrations scripts from the `app/migrations` folders (but not
 `__init__.py` 🙄) and try again.